Bumblebee00/SymbolicIntegration.jl/README.md

 ## Minor
 - in runtests, exp(x) is not recognized as ℯ^x.
 This is because integration produces a ℯ^x that doesnt get automatically transalted into exp(x) like happens in the REPL
 - roots of numbers are not treated simbolically but immediatly calcolated.
 So instead of the beautiful `integrate(1/(sqrt(1+2x)*sqrt(3+4x))) = asinh(sqrt(2)*sqrt(1+2x))/sqrt(2)`, i have ` = 0.7071067811865475asinh(1.414213562373095sqrt(1 + 2x))`.
 Or instead of `integrate(2^x) = 2^x / log(2)`, i have `integrate(2^x) = 1.4426950408889634*2^x`.
+- the variable USE_GAMMA is used to choose if gamma function is used in the results or not.
+But right now is not configurable by the user, and if changed doesnt change the behaviour of th eintegration but a reload_rules() is needed, i dont know why.

 # Testing